1 - What is Protective Registration?

 The Government and financial industries have jointly produced a guide to protecting your identity, available at www.identitytheft.org.uk.
 Copies of the leaflet may also be available at your local Citizens Advice Bureau, public library or police station.
 This website also contains a wealth of useful information.

-15 - Can I renew my Protective Registration each year to ensure continuous cover?
+16 - Can I renew my Protective Registration to ensure continuous cover?

 When you have lost valuable identity documents, or had your personal details compromised, the risk of your details being used by a fraudster is greater within the first few months of the loss.
 This is because the fraudster needs to obtain the maximum financial benefit from the documents, or data, in the shortest period of time before the fraud is detected and steps taken to protect the victim from any further fraudulent attempts using their details.
 It is during this period that the Protective Registration warning is of most value to the victim and any lender checking our database.

 This means that those who are at a high risk of identity fraud are easily identified by participating organisations and any applications received are subject to additional security checks to confirm they are genuine.
 Continuing to have registrations in place after the risk of identity fraud has diminished reduces that value of the Protective Registration Service, as more and more applications would be subject to the same checks, therefore reducing the instant identification of those at greatest risk.
-This is why we do not routinely renew a Protective Registration year on year.
-We do however write to individuals after the first year to ask whether they are still at risk from identity fraud and enquire whether they would like to renew their registration.
+This is why we do not routinely renew a Protective Registration after the initial registration period.
+If you feel you are still at risk from identity fraud you can contact us to renew for a further two years.
+Otherwise your Protective Registration will expire and the warning flag removed from your name and personal details.
 Only those individuals who genuinely remain at risk should renew their registration.